IMG 0723 - Superior Renovations

 Rushing into a contract you haven’t read

-Typical Auckland Extension Project Scenarios
+Typical Auckland Extension Scenarios

 The character-home rear extension (Mt Eden / Grey Lynn / Ponsonby)